 By Wendy White, vice president of marketing

-Recently, a colleague introduced me to the term scaleup.
-“You worked in the start-up world,” she told me, “how do you not know this term?
+Recently a colleague introduced me to the term, 'scaleup'.
+“You worked in the startup world,” she told me, “how do you not know this term?
 It’s wherever I look right now.”
-So, I turned to Twitter, and she’s right — from lists in publications like the UK’s Financial Times, to Inc. magazine — it’s everywhere.
-And more start-ups than ever are crossing the line to become scaleups.
-They found success with their offering, and now they need to build a scalable business that can truly support them long-term.
+So, I turned to Twitter and she’s right – from lists in publications like the Financial Times UK, to Inc’s ‘fastest-growing companies’ — it’s everywhere.
+And more startups than ever are crossing the line into ‘scaleups’.
+They found success with their offering and now they need to build a scalable business that can truly support them long-term.

 If your business has ambitions to increase in size or revenue or both, you need to start picking the places in your business — outside your core competencies — to bring in some help to manage growth.
 It doesn’t mean slowing down your fast pace, you just need the right partner, with the right culture and the right tech, to help you stay agile.
 And one of the first places you should address?
 Your travel program.